How to Spot a Fake Salt Lamp

-Though a genuine salt lamp provides a variety of health benefits, including air purification and deodorisation, a fake salt lamp is nothing more than a pretty ornament.
+Though a genuine pink salt lamp provides a variety of health benefits, including air purification and an unmistakable pink/orange glow, a fake salt lamp is nothing more than a pretty ornament (sometimes not even that, if its a bad fake!)

-Learning to identify the key differences between a genuine and fake lamp is vital before making a purchase.
+Learning to identify the key differences between a genuine and fake lamp is vital before making a purchase, and will save you from salt lamp scams.

 This is the only place in the world where pink salt is found - and the origin of all authentic salt lamps - your seller should disclose the origin either as a stamp on the bottom of the lamp, in a brochure or otherwise.

-If the salt lamp didn’t come from the Khewra salt mine, it’s most probably fake.
+If the salt lamp didn’t come from Pakistan, it’s most probably fake.

 Spotting the Salt Lamp Hoax